Minton Morrill background image

 What help is available for patients and families following cancer misdiagnosis?

-The Hospital where you received your diagnosis may be able to recommend a local support or counselling service and ensure you have access to the help you need.
+The hospital where you received your diagnosis may be able to recommend a local support or counselling service and ensure you have access to the help you need.
 Your General Practitioner may be able to refer you to a suitable support service.

 There are also a number of cancer charities nationwide.
 Examples include CLIC Sargent who help families deal with childhood cancer and Macmillan Cancer Support who provide practical, medical and financial support for families affected by cancer.